angular/angular/aio/content/start/start-data.md

         <div class="alert is-helpful">

         As you can see, we haven't instantiated any components (like `new ProductDetailsComponent()`).
 Angular takes care of creating component instances for us.
-When Angular instantiates a component, it will look for all objects that the component is depended on (aka component's [dependencies](https://en.wikipedia.org/wiki/Dependency)) defined in the constructor and provide (aka **inject**) them to the component.
+When Angular instantiates a component, it will look for all objects that the component is dependent on (aka component's [dependencies](https://en.wikipedia.org/wiki/Dependency)) defined in the constructor and provide (aka **inject**) them to the component.
 The depencencies here are `ActivatedRoute` and `CartService` objects.

         All things above are done by [Angular's Dependency Injection system](guide/glossary#dependency-injection-di "Dependency injection definition").
-This system registers dependencies to Angular and when needed it will injects appropriate dependencies to necessary places (like in `ProductDetailsComponent`).
+This system registers dependencies to Angular and when needed it will inject appropriate dependencies to necessary places (like in `ProductDetailsComponent`).

         In `CartService`, the following code register this service with the Dependency Injection system: